A new way to disrupt suicide and save lives,

 People who've survived their struggle with suicide are a powerful asset in the fight against it.
 We rally these Survivors together, in communal support and peer-to-peer engagement groups.
-When they gather to tell their stories, share lessons learned, and explore What Worked, they can become something profound: a lifeline for current sufferers.
+When they gather to tell their stories, share lessons learned, and explore What Worked, Survivors can become something profound: a lifeline for current sufferers.

 The first Survivor Cadre Roundtable